Amaan9136/ecmi-2025/README.md

 # ECMI Repository

-Welcome to the official repository for **ECMI**, the ECE department's dynamic webpage for hosting and managing events, news updates, and certificates
+Welcome to the official repository for **ECMI**, the ECE - ECMI webpage.
 ---

 ## About The Project